openvinotoolkit/openvino/samples/cpp/hello_classification/README.md

 # Hello Classification C++ Sample {#openvino_inference_engine_samples_hello_classification_README}

-This sample demonstrates how to do inference of image classification networks using Synchronous Inference Request API.
+This sample demonstrates how to do inference of image classification models using Synchronous Inference Request API.
 Models with only 1 input and output are supported.

 The following Inference Engine C++ API is used in the application: